Wendy Harmer: Personal

-Harmer is married to Brendan and has two children.
+Harmer is married to Brendan Donohoe and has two children.

-She is a co-founder, of the Manly-Warringah Sea Eagles's Angels, the women supporters' group for the local rugby league club.
+She is a co-founder, of the Manly Warringah Sea Eagles's Angels, the women supporters' group for the local rugby league club.

 Awards

 Mo Awards

 The Australian Entertainment Mo Awards (commonly known informally as the Mo Awards), were annual Australian entertainment industry awards.
 They recognise achievements in live entertainment in Australia from 1975 to 2016.
 Wendy Harmer won one award in that time.